 How can I find out more about workshops and classes?

-At present, we are unable to deliver any in person workshops but as soon as we can, we will update all participants by email and more information can be found here.
+Information can be found here.
 We will also update our paper and digital brochures and make announcements through our social media channels.

 I would like to have a workshop in my school or community setting.
 Can you still deliver these sessions?

 Whilst we are unable to deliver any workshops at the theatre, we can still deliver sessions in your school or community setting.
 We can also deliver remote workshop sessions.
 For more information contact firstname.lastname@example.org

 Will Project A be running from Sept 2021?